TigerAppsOrg/TigerPath/tigerpath/majors_and_certificates/README.md

     - NST 96 # ignored by the parser (only for human reference)
     - NST 482/ACR 382 # (see the course code conventions table above)
     - 'NST 487: The Study of Modern Names'
+    # an optional list of courses excluded from counting for this requirement
+    excluded_course_list: # the format is the same as for a course_list
+    - NST 221 # this prevents NST 221 from counting, despite NST 2** listed above
 # any requirement that TigerPath cannot possibly verify,
 # such as a Senior Thesis or internship, should contain a no_req
 # instead of a req_list or course_list.
 Here is an example: